cliffordx/legalbai/pages/ROC_Annotated___PART_1___Rule 18.md

 		- (e) The documents or other object evidence to be marked, stating the purpose thereof;
 		- (f) The names of the witnesses, and the summary of their respective testimonies; and
 		- (g) A brief statement of points of law and citation of authorities.
-	- Failure to file the pre-trial brief shall have the same effect as failure to appear at the pre-trial. (n)
+	- ==Failure to file the pre-trial brief shall have the same effect as failure to appear at the pre-trial.== (n)
 - **SECTION 7.** Pre-trial Order.
 	- Upon termination of the pre-trial, the court shall issue an order within ten (10) calendar days which shall recite in detail the matters taken up.
 	- *_The order shall include:_*